ivan-tkatchev/tab/docs/README.html.md

 `flatten Seq[ Map[a,b] ] -> Seq[(a,b)]`
 `flatten Seq[a] -> Seq[a]` -- sequences that are already flat will be returned unchanged.
 (Though at a performance cost.)

+`get`
+: Accesses map elements (like `index`), but returns a default value if the key is not found in the map.
+(Unlike `index` which throws an exception.)
+Usage:
+`get Map[a,b], a, b -> b` -- returns the element stored in the map with the given key, or the third argument if the key is not found.

 `grep`
 : Finds regular expression matches in a string.
 The first argument is the string to match in, the second argument is the regular expression.
 Matches are returned in an array of strings.
 Regular expressions use ECMAScript syntax.
 Usage: